myersm0/CorticalSurfaces.jl/README.md

 A demo of the basic functionality is provided in `examples/demo.jl`, but see below for the main points.

 ### Constructors
-To create a Hemisphere struct that will encapsulate spatial information, two pieces of information are required:
+To create a Hemisphere struct that will encapsulate spatial information, three pieces of information are required:
+- a `BrainStructure` label denoting which hemisphere is represented, either `CORTEX_LEFT` or `CORTEX_RIGHT` (or `L` and `R` for short)
 - a numeric `Matrix` of coordinates having 3 rows (x, y, z) and a number of columns equaling the number of vertices
 - a `BitVector`, the length of which is equal to the number of columns in the coordinate `Matrix`, indicating the presence of the medial wall (`true` if the vertex is part of the medial wall, `false` otherwise)